erick-rivas/nodejs-api-reference/src/repositories/guidelines.md

 ### Code Guidelines

 - Each repository **must only** reference one datasource *e.g gmail, outlook, etc*.
-- Each model must follow the following structure.
+- Each model must follow the following structure:
 ```typescript
 interface XRepository
 {